jakesnell/conformal-as-bayes-quad/README.md

 1. Be sure that the `output` directory exists (e.g. by running `mkdir output`).
 2. Run `just heteroskedastic-run {method}`, where `{method}` is `crc` for Conformal Risk Control, `rcps` for Risk-controlling Prediction Sets, or `hpd` for our highest posterior density method.
 This will create a CSV file in `output` that contains the results of the experiment.
 3. To summarize the results, run `just heteroskedastic-analyze {method}`.

+## Running MS-COCO Experiments

+First, run `just fetch` to download the necessary data.
+Data credit: [conformal prediction](https://github.com/aangelopoulos/conformal-prediction) repository (Angelopoulos & Bates).
+Then, follow the same steps as the heteroskedastic experiments above but replace `heteroskedastic` with `coco`.

+1. Be sure that the `output` directory exists (e.g. by running `mkdir output`).
+2. Run `just coco-run {method}`, where `{method}` is `crc` for Conformal Risk Control, `rcps` for Risk-controlling Prediction Sets, or `hpd` for our highest posterior density method.
+This will create a CSV file in `output` that contains the results of the experiment.
+3. To summarize the results, run `just coco-analyze {method}`.